 Ireland is a gem.
 Known as the Emerald Isle, a well-deserved name, given that the Irish countryside is an endless array of green-lush vistas, often dotted with sheep lazily grazing away.

-One of the first forays I took out of Dublin was to visit the fabled countryside, a constant tableau of never-ending lush green fields, pastoral settings at their best.
+One of the first forays I took out of Dublin (while working there) was to visit the fabled countryside, a constant tableau of never-ending lush green fields, pastoral settings at their best.

 Often they were punctuated by small quaint villages, see on the distant horizon and a castle or two.